Scheduling an Assessment

 Attempts: Students are permitted four attempts for each assessment requirement.
 A fifth or subsequent attempt on a single assessment must be approved by senior leadership in Mentoring.
 The student will be required to pay a $60 fee (or applicable fee for outside vendor assessments) for a third or subsequent attempt.

-Retakes: Before a retake of any objective assessment can be approved, the student, student mentor and course mentor must engage in an intervening learning experience.
+Retakes: Before a retake of any objective assessment can be approved, the student, program mentor and course instructor must engage in an intervening learning experience.
 In addition, students who do not pass their assessment on the first or second attempt will be required to wait a minimum of five days and receive approval from mentoring leadership before any subsequent assessment attempts can be scheduled.
 See Assessment Approval and Retake Policy.

 Online Proctoring: Students can reschedule by clicking the "Assessment Center" button (next to the "Schedule Now" button) located within the Assessment tab in the course of study.
 By selecting "Reschedule," students can pick a new date and time for their exam.
 Students have up to 24 hours following the scheduled time to request scheduling.

 No Shows: A "No Show” will count as one of the two attempts for each assessment requirement covered by student tuition.
 Each No Show will be annotated on the student’s record 24 hours after the missed appointment.
-Once a No Show is entered into the student record, students will need to work with their mentors to schedule another attempt.
+Once a No Show is entered into the student record, students will need to work with their program mentors to schedule another attempt.

 Article Number: 20371, 1056